Libyan flood survivors weigh water shortages against landmine risk

 By Ahmed Elumami and Ayman al-Warfali

-DERNA, Libya, Sept 17 (Reuters) - People whose homes were swept away by flooding in Libya's eastern city of Derna a week ago faced the dilemma on Sunday of whether to stay despite a lack of fresh water or flee through areas where landmines have been displaced by the torrents.
+DERNA, Libya, Sept 17 (Reuters) - People whose homes were swept away by flooding in Libya's eastern city of Derna a week ago faced the dilemma on Sunday of whether to stay and risk infection or flee through areas where landmines have been displaced by the torrents.

-Thousands of people are feared to have died after two dams above Derna broke on Sept.
-10, bringing down residential blocks lining a usually dry river bed as people slept.
-Many bodies were washed out to sea and more than 1,000 have already been buried in mass graves, according to the United Nations.
+Thousands of people were killed after two dams above Derna broke on Sept.
+10 during a powerful storm, bringing down residential blocks lining a usually dry riverbed as people slept.
+Many bodies have been washed out to sea.

+The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) on Saturday cited a death toll of 11,300 from the Libyan Red Crescent.
+However, a spokesman for the Libyan Red Crescent appeared to cast doubt on that, saying "figures are changing and the Red Crescent is not responsible for this."

+OCHA spokesperson Eri Kaneko said it was difficult to get exact casualty figures as the search for bodies and survivors continues, and said the World Health Organization (WHO) had so far confirmed 3,922 deaths.
+The health minister for the Libyan eastern government on Sunday said 3,283 had died.

 Sunrise on Sunday revealed a scene of quiet devastation, with piles of rubble cleared to the sides of empty roads along with tangled metal including pieces of wrecked cars.